 Done In A Day

 It's no secret that today our communities face serious challenges that, directly or indirectly, are the result of widespread poverty.
-To address this critical issue, in 2008, the JLHB adopted a Focus of Poverty that now grounds our volunteer efforts and resources in activities and partnerships across the community, including the collaboration fostered by the Hamilton Roundtable for Poverty Reduction.
+To address this critical issue, in 2019, the JLHB adopted a Focus of Women in Poverty that now grounds our volunteer efforts and resources in activities and partnerships across the community, including the collaboration fostered by the Hamilton Roundtable for Poverty Reduction.

 The root causes of poverty are a lack of housing, warm clothing, education, food security, income security, accessible transportation, social inclusion and safe neighborhoods.